saplingphp/Sapling/README.md

 ```

 When the URI `/test/1?b=2&e=5` is requested with `$_POST['c'] === 3` and `$_COOKIE['d'] === 4`, the closure will be called with the arguments `1, 2, 3, 4, 5`.

+### Automatic bindings
+Sapling can also infer bindings automatically from the names of the closure parameters.
+The algorithm goes as follows :

+Given a closure parameter called "$x"
+* if there is an URI parameter called "<x>", the binding will be `Bind::URI('x')`,
+* otherwise the binding will be `Bind::REQUEST('x')`.

+According to those bindings, Sapling will look for each closure argument in the URI first, and if it doesn't find it, in the [$_REQUEST](http://php.net/manual/en/reserved.variables.request.php) superglobal array.

+URI automatic generation will work as expected according to those bindings (see [reverse routing](#reverse-routing)).

 ### Bindings VS accessing superglobal arrays
 One may wonder what's the difference between defining bindings like this :